MeteoSwiss/pyrad/doc/source/overview/main.rst

        ``<datapath>/<scanname>/<YYYY-MM-DD>/<YYYYMMDDHHMMSS00datatype>.<ext>``
    * - configpath
      - STRING
      - Absolute base directory of the configuration files.
 This directory contains clutter maps, filter coefficients, antenna pattern, and the data processing configuration files.
 If any path within a pyrad config file is provided as a relative path, it will be converted to an absolute path, by prepending it with the path specified with "configpath".
+If not provided, the directory of the main config file will be used.
    * - locationConfigFile
      - STRING
-     - File name (with full path) of the location configuration file.
+     - File nameof the location configuration file.
+If only the filename (and not directory) is provided it will be prepended with configpath.
 Described in Section 3.2.
    * - productConfigFile
      - STRING
-     - File name (with full path) of the product configuration file.
+     - File name of the product configuration file.
+If only the filename (and not directory) is provided it will be prepended with configpath.
 Described in Section 4.
    * - lastStateFile
      - STRING
      - File name (with full path) of the file containing the time of the last processed scan.
 Used in particular for real-time processing.